The 10 Best Books on laziness: Books to Help with Procrastination

 Hardly is there an adult person who has not indulged in procrastination at one time or the other.
 Does ‘I’ll start doing it on Monday’ sound familiar to you?
 Cast your mind back to the beginning of the year, and consider the goals that you’ve put off for so long.
 The goals in question are likely a list of plans you jotted down during moments of excitement.

 Many people are wondering how to break chronic procrastination.
 It is likely you often question your inability to keep true to schedules.
-So why don’t we explore everything about the procrastination monster and get prepared for fighting it back together?
+In this article, created in collaboration with The Assist, we explore everything about the procrastination monster and get prepared for fighting it back.
+To find more insights on paving the way to increased productivity, subscribe to The Assist email newsletter.

 Facts about procrastination